nihal-rao/Integrated-Real-time-2D-hand-pose/README.md

 The files defining the new architecture can be found in the folder KP_RN_Configs folder.

-Models for LSMV and NZSL datasets can be found [here](https://drive.google.com/drive/folders/1TFRtcexID1f9uo-bZC-JqWxMP4XqKdGH?usp=sharing).
+Model weights for LSMV and NZSL datasets can be found [here](https://drive.google.com/drive/folders/1TFRtcexID1f9uo-bZC-JqWxMP4XqKdGH?usp=sharing).

 ## Requirements
 * Python 3.6+